Provides reports that let you analyze your deployments.

 You can select a report for more detailed information.
 To do that, locate the report and then click the ellipsis on the right.
 The report wizard appears.
 It contains two tabs:

 - Raw data.
 Provides raw data related to the report.
 The extended data is in JSON format.
 If needed, use the extended data for further analysis.

 For a scripted task that has Highlight regular expression matches enabled, you can see the following option on the Details tab of its report:

 - View regular expression matches.
 Lets you view regular expression matches in detail.

-You can export the data in each report in CSV or JSON format, which opens in programs such as Microsoft Excel.
+You can export the data in each report in CSV or JSON format.
 To do that, perform the following steps:

 Click Export.
 The export wizard appears.

 Select the export format from the following options:

 - CSV.
 This option exports raw data in CSV format.